 The following nomenclature is used for messages:

-Ranging Control Message (RCM): A message transmitted at the beginning of Ranging Round(s) to configure ranging parameters.
+Ranging Control Message (RCM): A message transmitted by the Controller at the beginning of Ranging Round(s) to configure ranging parameters.

-Ranging Control Update Message (RCUM): A message transmitted at the end of Ranging Round(s) to update ranging parameters configured by RCM in the Ranging Round.
+Ranging Control Update Message (RCUM): A message transmitted by the Controller at the end of Ranging Round(s) to update ranging parameters configured by RCM in the Ranging Round.
 RCUM includes IEs utilized by RCM in the Ranging Round.

-Ranging Interval Update Message (RIUM): A message transmitted between Ranging Blocks to update the intervals and also to help the synchronization between the participating ERDEVs.
+Ranging Interval Update Message (RIUM): A message transmitted by the Controller between Ranging Blocks to update the intervals and also to help the synchronization between the participating ERDEVs.

-The following nomenclature is used for ranging phases:
+The following nomenclature is used to describe the functionalities of different exchanges in a Ranging Round:

 Ranging Control Phase (RCP): A phase in which the controller sends RCM.